-Upon recognition of a lease liability at the lease commencement date, a corresponding right-ofuse asset is recognized at the amount of the lease liability.
-Depreciation is recognized on the rightof-use asset on a straight-line basis, over the shorter of the estimated useful life of the asset or lease term over the lease term.
+Upon recognition of a lease liability at the lease commencement date, a corresponding right-of-use asset is recognized at the amount of the lease liability.
+Depreciation is recognized on the right-of-use asset on a straight-line basis, over the shorter of the estimated useful life of the asset or lease term.